Linaro/lava/doc/glossary.rst

   device type
     The common type of a number of devices in LAVA.
 The device type may have a :term:`health check` defined.
 Devices with the same device type will run the same health check at regular intervals.
+See :ref:`device_types`.

   dispatcher
     A server to which multiple devices are connected.
 The dispatcher has